davidwhitney/Kotlinject/readme.md

 # Installation

+* Download the latest release from GitHub releases
-Clone this repository?
-Profit?
-(TBC)
+* Clone this repository and build manually
+* Maven coming soon.

 # Getting started